daikinapplied/DotNetLib/README.md

 After updating the PATH, it is recommended you restart your computer or restart all PowerShell, Command Prompt, and applications so they are able to access the updated path.

-# Contributors
-- Hans Dickel (a RecursiveGeek)
-- Aeriden LLC (RecursiveGeek Consulting)
-- Daikin Applied Americas Inc (full of RecursiveGeeks that use significantly and contribute feedback)

 # Contribution
-Developers are welcome to strength their inner recursive geekness to make this better.
+While primarily (at this point) done by the Daikin Applied Web Development Team, all .NET developers are welcome to strength their inner geekness to make this better.

-This is being managed under Aeriden LLC for the sake of organizational representation and contribution.

-The Code Signing is being done under Daikin Applied Americas Inc as the initial biggest consumption benefactor of these libraries.
+Original development contribution by Hans Dickel as a way to give back to the development community and share his recursivegeek-iness!

 # License
 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).